Babylon Fortress

+Babylon Fortress (حصن بابليون; ⲡⲁⲃⲓⲗⲱⲛ or Ⲃⲁⲃⲩⲗⲱⲛ) is an Ancient Roman fortress on the eastern bank of the Nile Delta, located in the area known today as Old Cairo or Coptic Cairo.
+The fortress was built circa 300 AD by Emperor Diocletian in order to protect the entrance to an ancient canal, previously rebuilt by Trajan, that linked the Nile with the Red Sea.

 It was at the boundary between Lower and Middle Egypt, where the river craft paid tolls when ascending or descending the Nile.
-Diodorus ascribes the erection of the first fort to rebel Assyrian captives in the reign of Sesostris, and Ctesias dates it to the time of Semiramis; but Josephus, with greater probability, attributes its structure to some Babylonian followers of Cambyses, in 525 BC.
-The Romans built a new fortress nearer the river, with typically Roman red and white banded masonry.

-Within the fortress's enclosure are the Coptic Museum, a convent, and several churches, including the Church of St. George and the Hanging Church.
+Within the fortress's former enclosure are the present-day Coptic Museum, a convent, and several churches, including the Church of St. George and the Hanging Church.

 Name

-Babylon was originally the dominant city of Mesopotamia.
-According to Egyptologists the ancient name of modern Babylon area in Cairo is Kheriaha, although Spiegelberg derives the modern Babylon name from Perhabinon.
+According to the 7th-century writer John of Nikiu, the name "Babylon" was given by Nebuchadnezzar II, who conquered or campaigned in the area circa 568 BC.
+He named it after his own home city, Babylon, which was the dominant city of Mesopotamia.
+According to Egyptologists, the ancient name of the site was Kheriaha, although Spiegelberg derives the modern Babylon name from Perhabinon.

 Situation

-Babylon lay northeast of Memphis, on the east bank of the Nile, at latitude 30° N, and near the commencement of the Canal of the Pharaohs connecting the Nile to the Red Sea.
+Babylon lay northeast of Memphis, on the east bank of the Nile, and near the commencement of the Canal of the Pharaohs connecting the Nile to the Red Sea.
 It was the boundary town between Lower and Middle Egypt, where the river craft paid tolls when ascending or descending the Nile.